 There is a large body of evidence beginning to emerge that some of these dietary changes might benefit candida though.
 For example, added sugars in the diet might encourage more aggressive adhesion (sticking to tissue), growth, and resistance to the immune system of candida.3-10 In vaginal yeast infections, reductions in artificial sweeteners and sugar resulted in ~90% of patients resolving infection for at least one year.11 A higher carbohydrate intake overall, usually indicative of the intake of highly refined and processed foods, is also linked to candida.
 In an evaluation of the diet and health history of 373 women (< 50 years old), dietary records showed an association between increased carbohydrate and overall energy intake and candidiasis.12

-So, there is emerging evidence that diet does play a role in infection with candida and that reducing dietary sugars and refined, and processed foods overall is likely to provide benefit.
+So, there is emerging evidence that diet does play a role in infection with candida and that reducing dietary sugars and refined, processed foods overall is likely to provide benefit.

 Pea Protein and an Anti-Candida Diet

 Increasing protein intake and understanding how much protein you need is a great way to increase satiety (the feeling of satisfaction from eating) which, in turn, reduces the amount we eat overall.
 Anecdotally, we notice that people not only crave less food but also crave fewer sugars when eating optimal levels of protein.
 Given the potential role for excessive carbohydrate and sugar intake in the development of candidiasis, pea protein could be a beneficial addition to the diet.

-Pea protein isolate contains virtually no sugar (only trace amounts, listed as 0 grams per serving) and extremely low total carbohydrates per serving.
+Pea protein isolate contains very little sugar per serving.
 So, it provides a way to conveniently increase the protein content of your diet, without taking in additional sugar or excess carbohydrates.
 While many people believe that we already consume enough (or even too much) protein in the modern, American-style diet, the average intake of protein is actually quite low (just 100 grams and 70 grams per day for males and females, respectively)13,14 and is less than the recommended levels for both performance and for offsetting age-related muscle loss, leading experts to recommend that people should increase, not reduce protein intakes for optimal, long-term health.15